WayRay: Developments

 In November 2017 WayRay won the grand prize in the Top Ten Automotive Startups Competition at LA Auto Show.
 In addition to the prize money, the company was granted other perks from companies represented among panel judges.
 Those perks included access to Microsoft Azure cloud infrastructure, a new Nvidia Drive PX 2 AI computer and access to Elektrobit's software network for automated driving and consulting services from Porsche Consulting.

 In January 2018, the CES-2018 company showed off its Navion navigation system for the first time.
-Also at CES, WayRay demonstrated its development platform True AR SDK, which is created to allow others to build augmented reality apps for automobiles.
-In February 2018, the company has announced a new competition seeking developers for its True SDK Challenge, a competition to create AR applications for cars.
+Also at CES, WayRay demonstrated its development platform True AR SDK, which was created to allow others to build augmented reality apps for automobiles.
+In February 2018, the company announced a new competition seeking developers for its True SDK Challenge, a competition to create AR applications for cars.

-In November 2021 WayRay launched its own Holograktor car to showcase the holographic technology, which would replace existing head-up displays.
+In November 2021 WayRay launched its own Holograktor car to showcase the holographic technology.

 Automotive collaborations

-WayRay's business model includes both retail sales Navion Navigator and concluding OEM-contracts with automakers on the supply of AR-system.
-In December 2015, the company announced a partnership agreement with the French provider of telecommunications services, Orange Business Services, under which it will provide wireless connection and maintenance of WayRay products in the US.
+WayRay's business model included both retail sales Navion Navigator and OEM-contracts with automakers on the supply of AR-system.
+In December 2015, the company announced a partnership agreement with the French provider of telecommunications services, Orange Business Services, under which it would have provided wireless connection and maintenance of WayRay products in the US.

 In January 2017, at the CES-2017 Consumer Electronics Show in Las Vegas, the company announced a strategic partnership with the US automotive electronics manufacturer Harman International Industries and the planned introduction of WayRay technologies into Harman's solutions for automakers.
 The autonomous concept car Oasis of the Swiss company Rinspeed was presented at the exhibition.
 It is equipped with the infotainment system with augmented reality developed by WayRay.

-Banma Technologies, a joint venture between Alibaba Group and Chinese auto concern SAIC Motor, is a WayRay's partner which works with carmakers on its behalf.
-Pilot implementation of the system is planned in one of the production cars.
+Banma Technologies, a joint venture between Alibaba Group and Chinese auto concern SAIC Motor, was a WayRay's partner which worked with carmakers on its behalf.

 At Startup Autobahn 2018, Europe's largest innovation platform initiated by Daimler AG and Plug and Play, WayRay announced its joint pilot project with the German automobile manufacturer Porsche and took home the People's Choice Award and the prize in the AR/VR category.
-The company also cooperates with a number of automakers on several future vehicles, which will be presented in 2019 and subsequent years.
+The company also cooperated with a number of automakers.